 Before plugging in the USB key, open the newly installed SafeNet Authentication Client software.
 Once opened, you are ready to plug in the USB device.

 At this point, your SafeNet Authentication Client should detect the USB key and populate your card into the application as seen above.

 3Changing the Password

 While it is not required, it is recommended that you choose to “Change Token Password,” which will open the interface to change the password for the token.
-Using the password received from the Certificate Authority in email format, input the existing password and input a new unique password that meets the security requirements of SafeNet.
+Using the password received from the Certificate Authority, input the existing password and input a new unique password that meets the security requirements of SafeNet.

 4Collecting the Certificates

 To proceed with the collection of the certificate to sign your application, click the “Gear” icon in the upper right-hand corner.

 Once clicked the interface will show a sidebar with the tokens currently plugged into your machine.
 Proceed to click on the drop-downs until you reach your company’s specific certificate as seen in the example below.